|

 observatory operating in millimeter, sub-millimeter and infrared

-mode and as an interferometer with the space-ground and space-space
+single-dish mode and as an interferometer with the space-ground

-baselines (the later after the launch of the second identical space
+and space-space baselines (the later after the launch of the

-telescope).
-The observatory will provide possibility to conduct
+second identical space telescope).
+The observatory will provide

-astronomical observations with super high sensitivity (down to
+possibility to conduct astronomical observations with super high

-the wavelength range of 0.4-20 mm is dominated by the cosmic
+sky in the wavelength range of 0.4-20 mm is dominated by the

-the temperature of 2.73 K. This is an absolute minimum of the
+Planck law with the temperature of 2.73 K. This is an absolute

-brightness temperature over the whole spectrum of the background
+minimum of the brightness temperature over the whole spectrum of

 is a deep minimum both for spectral intensity Inand